davincilchen/contracts/gringotts/README.md

 Saving successful migration to network...
 ```

-Copy the address of InfinitechainManager and follow these instructions to get a new sidechain address.
+Copy the address of InfinitechainManager and follow these instructions to get a new booster address.

 These instructions would teach you to deploy a contract which controled by **your address**.
 Also, it could protect all of the **off-chain** ETH(asset_id: **"0x0"**) depost/remittance/withdrawal behaviors and allow instant withdrawal if the value is under **10** ETH.

 ```
 > truffle console
 > i = InfinitechainManager.at('Address of InfinitechainManager')
-> i.deploySidechain("your address", "0x0", "10")
+> i.deployBooster("your address", "0x0", "10")
-> i.sidechainAddress(0)
+> i.boosterAddress(0)

-// This is your new sidechain address '0x175b74f11d384245cbc0c1474fe2dc43a5c703fd'
+// This is your new booster address '0x175b74f11d384245cbc0c1474fe2dc43a5c703fd'
 ```

-Remember the sidechain address and we will use it in [Gringotts](https://github.com/BOLT-Protocol/gringotts), an **off-chain** ledger of BOLT protocol.
+Remember the booster address and we will use it in [Gringotts](https://github.com/BOLT-Protocol/gringotts), an **off-chain** ledger of BOLT protocol.